HB-Pencil/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

 Next, we'll report the total number of missing values in the raw data and replace NAs with mean of interval.
+The strategy here is first to add a new column of 5 minute interval mean to the raw dataset by merge() function.
+Then find the NAs in steps and replace them with the interval mean we just added.
 Then, make a histogram of the new dataset and report the mean and median just as what we did previously.

 ```r